apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

 > `only_specified_database`:
 >
 > When the JDBC is connected, you can specify which database/schema to connect.
-For example, you can specify the DataBase in mysql `jdbc_url`; you can specify the CurrentSchema in PG `jdbc_url`. `only_specified_database` specifies whether only the database specified to be synchronized.
+For example, you can specify the DataBase in mysql `jdbc_url`; you can specify the CurrentSchema in PG `jdbc_url`.
+When `only_specified_database=true` and `specified_database_list` is empty, only the database in jdbc_url specified to be synchronized.
+When `only_specified_database=true` and `specified_database_list` with some database names，and these names will specified to be synchronized。
 >
 > If you connect the Oracle database when using this property, please  use the version of the jar package above 8 or more (such as ojdbc8.jar).